trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **volatility:** double.
 Hypothetical volatility.

 **underPrice:** double.
-Hypothetical option’s underlying price.
+Hypothetical optionÃ¢â‚¬â„¢s underlying price.

 **optionPriceOptions:** List<TagValue>.
 Internal use only.
 Send an empty tag value list.
  )

-Calculates an option’s price based on the provided volatility and its underlying’s price.
+Calculates an optionÃ¢â‚¬â„¢s price based on the provided volatility and its underlyingÃ¢â‚¬â„¢s price.

 -